-I’m a Ph.D. student in industrial and organizational (I-O) psychology at the University of Minnesota, Twin Cities.
-I earned my M.A. in I-O psychology from Minnesota State University, Mankato and my B.A. in psychology and music from St. Norbert College.
+I'm a Senior Scientist for the Human Resources Research Organization (HumRRO) in Alexandria, VA.
+I earned my Ph.D. in industrial and organizational (I-O) psychology from the University of Minnesota, Twin Cities, my M.A. in I-O psychology from Minnesota State University, Mankato, and my B.A. in psychology and music from St. Norbert College.

 In addition to my work on substantive psychological topics, I conduct research on quantitative methodologies in psychology and I develop open-source statistical programs for use in the social sciences.
 I’m the creator and lead developer of the

 psychmeta package for R, which is the first open-source and comprehensive implementation of the Hunter-Schmidt method of psychometric meta-analysis.
 The package is freely available for download from CRAN or my GitHub account.
 Visit psychmeta.com for more information on